 Like laser etching, laser annealing is about heating the material instead of engraving it.
 During this process, the metal is heated from underneath its surface which provokes a modification of the material’s color.
 By using different temperatures we can achieve different colors.
 This type of marking can be performed on ferrous metal and titanium.
 The difference between annealing and etching is that annealing is a chemical modification instead of melting the material’s surface.
 To the eye, the difference is subtle.
 Watch the next video to see what we are talking about.

 Each laser marking process mentioned above answers different needs.
-Among the criteria that you will have to consider in your decision making process are: the type of material(s) on which you wish to create a mark and the type of tracking code required (scan code, 2D code, alphanumeric code).
+Among the criteria that you will have to consider in your decision making process are: the type of material(s) on which you wish to create a mark, the time you have to create the mark, the type of tracking code required (scan code, 2D code, alphanumeric code) and other considerations.

-Stay tune for the next blog post to learn how to choose the best marking process.
-By the way, if you would like to learn more about the different tracking codes and how they work, please click on the button below to get our eBook on the topic.
+If you would like to learn more about different tracking codes and how they work, please click on the button below to get our eBook on the topic.